 }

 Bulk requests are processed asynchronously.
-The response includes a job_id that you can poll or receive results via webhook.
+The response includes a job_id you can poll, or you can receive results via webhook.

 Webhook Endpoints

 Webhooks let you receive real-time push notifications when signals are triggered, rather than polling the API.
-This is the recommended approach for production integrations that need to react to events as they happen.
+This is the right approach for production integrations that need to react to events as they happen.

 | Method | Endpoint | Description |